2025

 We saw Emily and Karson yesterday and gosh is he ever growing!
 Not just in weight, but taller/longer too; I think he is going to be a tall boy!
 So cute and I even got a sleeping smile out of him.
 Love every chance we have to see and hold him.

 Keeping Oscar & Winston away from Amber; she has got to be at the start of her prime time in her heat cycle about now; she has started to flag and flirt with the boys through the gate separating them.
 Seeing the boys around Dolly is keeping me wondering if she's in heat.
 She is no where near as swollen as Amber is, but seeing their interest and maybe even a bit of fagging got me thinking that maybe I do remember with her past cycles that she does not swell as much???, so I'm more convinced now that she is in heat.
-Guess we'd better watch them close as well, because we don't want puppies this time around.
+Guess we'd better watch them close as well, because again, we don't want puppies this time around.

 3/21 Happy 22nd Anniversary to Jim and me today and woohoo, first day of spring was yesterday!
 Winter ended with thunderstorms followed by a blizzard the day before (typical Nebraska weather), but yesterday and today has sunshine and warmer weather melting most of the snow quickly.